kmsignix/zoom-jet-packs/README.md

 This demonstrates a way to configure text tagging in a flexible, JSON-like manner.
 The functions **sx_element_text_tag_field_create** and **sx_element_text_tag_signature_create** construct the XML object from this data structure, as needed by the **SubmitDocument** call.

 ## Contributing
-Guidelines for contributing.
+Guidelines for contributing coming soon.

 ## License
-The license under which the project is distributed.
+This project is distributed under the MIT license.
+See the LICENSE.txt file for details.

 ## Contact
-Your contact information.
+Contact information coming soon.